ShraddhaSeshadri/Machine-Learning-Comparison/README.md

 Naive Bayes
 Support Vector Machines

 The problem is a standard binary classification dataset called the Pima Indians onset of diabetes problem.
-The problem has two classes and eight numeric input variables of varying scale
+The problem has two classes and eight numeric input variables of varying scale, To get a detailed explanation of this notebook please refer my medium post https://medium.com/@shradrobo/basics-of-machine-learning-e798845c63ed